estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 If your capture is failing with a `"metadata error"` then something has gone badly wrong with the capture's tracking of table metadata, such as column names or datatypes.

-This should never happen, and most likely means that the MySQL binlog itself is corrupt in some way.
+This should never happen, and most likely means that the binlog itself is corrupt in some way.
 If this occurs, it can be resolved by removing the offending table(s) from the capture bindings list and then recreating the capture (generally into a new collection, as this process will cause the table to be re-captured in its entirety).

 ### Insufficient Binlog Retention

-If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MySQL binlog retention period is set to a dangerously low value, and your capture would risk unrecoverable failure if it were paused or the server became unreachable for a nontrivial amount of time, such that the database expired a binlog segment that the capture was still reading from.
+If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MariaDB binlog retention period is set to a dangerously low value, and your capture would risk unrecoverable failure if it were paused or the server became unreachable for a nontrivial amount of time, such that the database expired a binlog segment that the capture was still reading from.

 (If this were to happen, then change events would be permanently lost and that particular capture would never be able to make progress without potentially producing incorrect data.
 Thus the capture would need to be torn down and recreated so that each table could be re-captured in its entirety, starting with a complete backfill of current contents.)